Understand token usage

 Accumulate costs across multiple calls

 Eachquery() call returns its own total_cost_usd.
-The SDK does not provide a session-level total, so if your application makes multiple query() calls (for example, in a multi-turn session or across different users), accumulate the totals yourself.
+The SDK doesn’t provide a session-level total, so if your application makes multiple query() calls, for example in a multi-turn session or across different users, accumulate the totals yourself.
+In streaming input mode, read each call’s total as described in Track costs in streaming input mode.
+For a call that ended in a crash, see Recover totals after a session crash.

 The following examples run two query() calls sequentially, add each call’s total_cost_usd to a running total, and print both the per-call and combined cost: